rodriguezrafa/reddit-vue/README.md

 1. Layout & Responsiveness

     There's a simple flexbox grid.
 The left column will hide at 992px or less and there will be a toggle menu button to show the post list

+2. Initial configurations for vuex

+    I'll use the vue store management (vuex) to have all the posts and the variables centralized so I don't have to send data to child component via prop